DavidHostler/NattyOrNot/README.md

 It demonstrates not just how easy basic web development is with Python and Javascript- but also how to make use of a binary classifier network using Tensorflow.
 Additionally, this project is run 100% locally on the hardware of any user who clones this repo.
 This means that when you upload pictures, I cannot see them because they are still on your device and have no way of reaching the internet.
 I feel that this should be obvious, but I'd like to make laypersons comfortable with this project too for the sake of spreading the novelty.

+## HOW IT WORKS:

+You start up the webpage and run the server, preferably on two separate terminal windows.
+The instructions for this are examined below under "STEPS".
+One program will run the Django server in Python within the virtual environment, and is accessible on port 8000 by default.
+Likewise, since NodeJS applications usually run on port 3000 by default, the React webpage will run locally on port 3000 as well, since pretty much any Javascript compiled outside of a browser is going to be running Node.

+You first click the "choose file" button, which will bring up your system's file directory, from which you can click on and choose any image (.JPG, PNG or .JPEG) file that you can access on your machine locally.
+If you're using a solid state drive or flash drive, then that will also be accessible.
+Hit "Submit" and the button press will trigger a POST request from the button to the server, specifically the URL endpoint containing the images of the project.
+The data in the image is sent through the REST API and stored on the SQL database (in this case we'll stick with SQLite3 although I prefer
+Postgres...
+Django comes with SQLite3 already, so why fix it if it's not broken?)

+The image is then read by the python script using OpenCV into a numpy array, which is a really cool data structure built on the Fortran language and used heavily in image processing and machine learning applications.
+The array is reshaped into a 1 x N sized vector, and its inputs are fed into a Convolutional Neural Network (CNN) built in Python using Tensorflow and the Keras API.

+If you understand machine learning in-depth, skip this paragraph.
+Neural networks are trained on hundreds (for silly ones like this) to tens of thousands or even millions of images (e.g. think of Tesla's attempts at self-driving using end-to-end deep learning).
+Given a batch of images labelled in one way, e.g. "Natty" and "Not" by a data scientist, a CNN would be trained to recognize which images from each are "Natty" and which ones are "Not" through a clever algorithm called "Gradient Descent".
+If you're into multivariable calculus, it means that the network attempts to minimize a loss function (i.e. the error in each prediction) by updating the weights and biases of each of its layers by a certain timestep size multiplied by the gradient (Del operator) of the loss function.
+Each layer of course, is a linear transformation  on the input x of the form y = Ax + b, and outputs an activation function value of output = f(y) = f(Ax + b).Since the gradient in multivariable calculus represents the path of steepest descent down a 3D surface, the weights and biases are being updated in such a way to reach the global minimum of the loss function F(x,y) in the fastest way possible.
+Hopefully my days as a Multivariable Calc TA allowed me to write that in a semi-digestible way.
+The output layer of a binary classifier network (I.e. this network which outputs either a 1 (Natty) or 0 (Not)) is going to be a softmax layer, so it yields a single floating point prediction between 0.00 and 1.00.
+If the prediction is closer to 1.00 (i.e. >= 0.50) then the network predicts that you are in fact "Natty".
+Otherwise, it thinks you're on PED's (if you get <0.50).
+This prediction is the probability that you are natty in the first place.
+Hopefully, the reader can appreciate how a computer algorithm based off of calculus and linear algebra neatly converges to yield a straightforward probability as trivial to understand as a heads-or-tails coin flip!

 ## STEPS